LinaMRuizG/minciencias_convocatorias/README.md

 1. Clone the repository
 2. Create the virtual enviroment (`virtualenv venv`)
 3. Activate the virtual environment (`source /path/to/venv/bin/activate`)
-3. Install the require libraries (`pip install -r requirements.txt`)
+3. Install the required libraries (`pip install -r requirements.txt`)
 4. Use the `exexution.py` to run the code and set the receiver mails and other attributes

 ## Contributing

 This project is in progress and it requires some improvments.
-Therefore, if you have a suggestion that would make this better, please fork the repo and create a pull request.
+Therefore, if you have any suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/improvments`)